objectiphy/objectiphy/README.md

-# objectiphy
+# Objectiphy
-A simple and easy to use ORM for PHP
+An easy-to-use ORM for PHP